How to Get Your Domain Name Out of clientHold Status

 I immediately pulled this client’s website up on my phone and, sure enough, it wasn’t accessible at all.

-Since Link Software is responsible for the hosting of this particular site I then went through all of the server checks I normally do in a situation like this and everything came back fine.
-There were no other clients on this machine experiencing trouble and the logs were free of anything that would indicate the problem was on my end.
+Since Link Software is responsible for the hosting of this site I went through all of the normal server checks.
+Everything came back fine.
+There were no other clients on this machine experiencing trouble.
+The logs were free of anything that would indicate the problem was on my end.

 The next step was to make sure the nameservers for the domain were working properly.
 This is when I started to narrow down the list of potential causes and ultimately find the culprit.
 The DNS for the domain name was not responding at all.
 There were no records being found no matter what scanning service I used.